Albert481/DSAI_Project/README.md

 <br />

+## Machine Learning & Optimization

+We chose Logistic Regression over other ML models because it is a simple and interpretable model that works well with binary classification problems.

 ### Classification Report: Logistic Regression with all 32 variables <br/>

 Initially we trained the model with all 32 variables and found that there are many variables are insignificant.
 We need to reduce the number of variables.